Install Git

 There are many ways to make trivial errors in configuring any language environment, and most of them lead to fairly cryptic messages and behavior.

-To get help, post on Campuswire.
+To get help, post on Piazza.